Harry Chapin

 Harry Forster Chapin (/ˈtʃeɪpɪn/; December 7, 1942 – July 16, 1981) was an American singer-songwriter, philanthropist, and hunger activist best known for his folk rock and pop rock songs.
 He achieved worldwide success in the 1970s.
 Chapin, a Grammy Award-winning artist and Grammy Hall of Fame inductee, has sold over 16 million records worldwide.

 Chapin recorded a total of 11 albums from 1972 until his death in 1981.
 All 14 singles that he released became hits on at least one national music chart.
-Chapin's best-known songs include "Taxi" and "Cat's in the Cradle."
+Chapin's songs include "Taxi" and "Cat's in the Cradle."

-As a dedicated humanitarian, Chapin fought to end world hunger.
-He was a key participant in the creation of the Presidential Commission on World Hunger in 1977.
+Chapin campaigned to end world hunger.
+He was a participant in the creation of the Presidential Commission on World Hunger in 1977.
 In 1987, Chapin was posthumously awarded the Congressional Gold Medal for his humanitarian work.

 Biography

 Harry Forster Chapin was born on December 7, 1942, in New York City, the second of four children of percussionist Jim Chapin and Jeanne Elspeth, daughter of the literary critic Kenneth Burke.
 His brothers, Tom and Steve, would also become musicians.

 The first Chapin to come to America was Samuel Chapin, who was the first deacon of Springfield, Massachusetts, in 1636.
 His other great-grandparents on his mother's side had immigrated in the late 19th century.
 Chapin's parents divorced in 1950, with his mother retaining custody of their four sons, as Jim spent much of his time on the road as a drummer for Big Band-era acts such as Woody Herman.
 A few years later, Chapin's mother married Films in Review magazine editor Henry Hart.

 Chapin's first formal introduction to music was trumpet lessons at The Greenwich House Music School under Mr. Karesick.
 Harry's younger brothers Tom and Steve were choirboys at Grace Episcopal Church in Brooklyn Heights, and through them Chapin met "Big" John Wallace, a baritone with a five-octave range, who later became his bassist, backing vocalist, and straight man onstage.
 Chapin began performing with his brothers while a teenager, with their father occasionally joining them on drums.
 Chapin graduated from Brooklyn Technical High School in 1960 and was among the five inductees in the school's Alumni Hall of Fame for the year 2000.
 He briefly attended the United States Air Force Academy in Colorado Springs, Colorado, and was then a student at Cornell University, but did not complete a degree.

-Chapin originally intended to be a documentary film-maker and took a job with The Big Fights, a company run by Bill Cayton that owned a large library of classic boxing films.
-In 1968, Chapin directed Legendary Champions, which was nominated for a documentary Academy Award.
+Chapin originally intended to be a documentary filmmaker and took a job with The Big Fights, a company run by Bill Cayton that owned a large library of classic boxing films.
+In 1968, Chapin directed Legendary Champions, which was nominated for the Academy Award for Best Documentary Feature Film.
 Three years later, he began focusing on music.
 With John Wallace, Tim Scott, and Ron Palmer, Chapin started playing in various nightclubs in New York City.